NHS Choices simply defines Anxiety as: “… a feeling of unease, such as worry or fear, that can be mild or severe.”

 - Feeling on edge a lot of the time, often for no apparent reason

 Physical symptoms of Anxiety and Generalised Anxiety Disorder may include: excessive sweating; nausea; sleeping difficulties; headaches; irregular heartbeat; dry mouth; diarrhoea; painful or missed periods and tiredness.

 Medication for Anxiety

-Medication can help, and may be one of the first thing offered by your GP, although the side effects often outweigh the advantages.
+Medication can help, and may be one of the first thing offered by your GP, although the side effects can offset the advantages.
 In many cases better results can be achieved through talking therapies, or a combination of the two.
-Solution Focused Hypnotherapy has been shown to be one of the most powerful taking therapies available.
+Solution Focused Hypnotherapy has been shown to be one of the most powerful talking therapies available.

 Anti-anxiety medication will normally try and increase the level of one or more neurotransmitters in the brain which helps keep our worries and anxieties in check.
-However, the thoughts we have, the actions we take and the interactions we have also impact on these all important neurotransmitters, so we can do an awful lot to help re-balance the amazingly complex systems of our brains to help the medication work better or allow us to choose if we want to take them or not.
+However, the thoughts we have, the actions we take and the interactions we have also impact on these all important neurotransmitters.
+We can, therefore, do an awful lot to help re-balance the amazingly complex systems of our brains to help the medication work better or allow us to choose if we want to take them or not.

 (Any decisions to start, stop or change the dosage of any medication should always be done in consultation with an appropriately qualified medical practitioner).